Apprenticeship update: projects, portfolios and problems

 But then we had our second training session.
 Three hours were spent listening to our coaches give an introduction on the End Point Assessment (EPA) and like me, I’m sure a lot of the apprentices came away slightly freaked out.
 This is made up of two evaluations.
 The first is a 40-minute presentation on a real work-based project finished over eight weeks, followed by a professional discussion about a portfolio made up of around ten projects that will last for an hour.

 That’s 100 minutes.
-Over an hour and a half of me having to stand up in front of a small audience and talk.
-I’m an introvert at heart anyway so this was always going to be difficult but spending a couple of years working from home during lockdowns has made my introversion increase.
+Over an hour and a half of me having to talk in front of a small audience.
+I’m an introvert anyway so this was always going to be difficult but spending a couple of years working from home during lockdowns has made my introversion increase.
 And what happens if I can’t come up with enough good project ideas, or even enough projects ideas at all to make up an adequate portfolio?
 Ten months sounds like a long time, but this is all extra work which needs to be finished on top of my day-job.

 That’s 100 minutes.
 Over an hour and a half of me having to stand up in front of a small audience and talk.